Sorowako: Geography

-People
+Demographics

-Most of Soroako's residents work as employees for the mining company PT.
+Most of Sorowako's residents work as employees for the mining company PT.
 Vale Indonesia, Tbk. (before PT.
 Inco).
-They come to Soroako from all over Indonesia.
+They come to Sorowako from all over Indonesia.
 The rest of the population work primarily as farmers or fishermen.

 In the mountain side on the west side of town there is a natural cave that remains largely unexplored.
-Near the entrance is a chamber full of hundreds of skeletons that some say are the remains of a rebel force (PKI) from the 1950s and others claim is actually a native cemetery (similar to the cemetery caves of Tanah Toraja).
+Near the entrance is a chamber full of hundreds of skeletons that some say are the remains of a rebel force (PKI) from the 1950s and others claim is actually a native cemetery (similar to the cemetery caves of Tana Toraja).